 The Battle of Iwo Jima image was so powerful in its time that it even caused copycats to stage similar images.
 This photograph was taken on April 30, 1945, during the Battle of Berlin.
 Soviet soldiers took their flag in victory and raised it over the rooftops of the bombed-out Reichstag.

 The photograph was also manipulated.
 The photographer concealed the wrists of the soldiers, which were covered in stolen wristwatches that were looted from the Germans.
-Stalin had given his soldiers strict instructions not to loot, so the photo manipulation was to avoid harsh consequence, discipline and possibly even death.
+Stalin had given his soldiers strict instructions not to loot, so the photo manipulation was to avoid harsh consequences, discipline and possibly even death.

 On August 6, 1945, the Enola Gay dropped the world’s first atom bomb over the city of Hiroshima.
-Prior to the outbreak of the war, American scientists had been considering the development of atomic weapons to defend against fascists regimes.
+Prior to the outbreak of the war, American scientists had been considering the development of atomic weapons to defend against fascist regimes.
 Once the U.S. joined the war, “The Manhattan Project” began creating the bomb that created this mass destruction.
 Oddly enough it was nicknamed “Little Boy.”

 The bomb exploded 2,000 feet above Hiroshima with an impact equal to 12-15,000 tons of TNT.
 This photograph captured the mushroom cloud.

 Approximately 80,000 people died immediately, with tens of thousands more dying later due to radiation exposure.
 In the end, the bomb wiped out 90 percent of the city.

 Photographer Alfred Eisenstaedt captured this photo in Time Square on Victory against Japan Day (“V-J Day”), August 14, 1945.
-Sailor George Mendonsa saw dental assistant Greta Zimmer Friedman for the first time among the celebration at V-J Day.
+Sailor George Mendonsa saw dental assistant Greta Zimmer Friedman for the first time during the celebration at V-J Day.
 He grabbed and kissed her.
 This photograph would go on to become one of the most well-known in history, while also stirring up controversy.
 Many women have claimed to be the nurse over the years, and some contend it depicts a nonconsensual moment and even sexual harassment.